Edit individual files on remote hosts

 Once you have set up synchronization with a remote host, you can open individual files directly from the remote host and edit them in WebStorm, without adding/downloading them to a local project.

 Debugging, refactorings, and some other WebStorm features are not supported for such files.
-To take advantage of advanced WebStorm functionality, consider including the files into a project, see Access files on web servers for details.
+To take advantage of advanced WebStorm functionality, consider including the files in a project.
+For more information, refer to Access files on servers.

 Edit a file on a remote host